kosukemori/k-autofill/README.md

 2. Click the bookmark.

 ## Caution
-This bookmarklet is created for private.
+This bookmarklet is MIT license.
 **I am not responsible for any loss, damages, troubles when you use this bookmarklet.**

 ### Others